directions & parking

 There is no parking on the main festival site unless you are vehicle camping.
 However, there are a few good options nearby.
 The official GrassRoots parking area is located across the street, for a small fee.
 And, there are lots of different local fundraising groups and private home and business owners who sell parking very close to the Fairgrounds.
 You can also park throughout the Village of Trumansburg for free, just watch for signs, be sure you’re not blocking driveways, and so on.
 Read on for more details.

 Festival parking is located "Across the Way" from the main festival site and is staffed for all four days.
 It does cost a small fee for either the day or the weekend. $5 for the day, or $10 for the weekend (all 4-days).
-You can access this parking area from either Falls Road or RT 96 (near the car dealership).
-It's not far of a walk from the festival site, and there is a shuttle to help you get to and from the main road.
-From there a sidewalk leads you right to the front gate.
+The parking entrance is on Falls Road.
+It's not far of a walk from the festival site for those who will walk.
+There is also a shuttle bus during limited hours (Thurs 9am-midnight, Fri & Sat noon-midnight and Sunday noon-6pm).
+The shuttle bus stop is on the Falls Rd entrance of the camping area.
+If walking, there is a path entrance at the woods on the west side of the property that will take you to the sidewalk.
 Be sure to use the crosswalk across from the front gate when crossing.
 Crossing anywhere else is unsafe.
+For handicap parking, see below.

 If you park on county roads (which is most of them) you should be aware that the Sheriff's Department will have you towed if you park illegally.
 Aside from being in a legal spot, you also must have all four wheels completely off the pavement.
 Watch like a hawk for parking signs.
 If you find a stretch of roads where no one's parked, you probably didn't hit the jackpot - you're likely not allowed to park there.
 Also, if lots of cars are parked where there are no parking signs, don't follow the leader.
 Chances are all of the cars parked there will be towed.

 The festival is not responsible for towed cars.
 Parking is prohibited on Rt 96 directly in front of the festival site and on other local streets as marked.
 Again, if you park in restricted areas, you will very likely be towed, which is a hassle and costs money.
 Parking is allowed on one side only of Rabbit Run Road.
 Be aware that there are places on this road where getting all four wheels off the pavement will land you right in the ditch, so watch yourself, especially if you come in at night.
-Cemetery Road can be parked on as marked, but please don't park (or worse, camp) in the graveyard.
-Here also, it's a good idea to get your car off the roadway.
-Nobody living around the fairgrounds wants to have a bunch of cars in their front yard, so be considerate.
+Nobody living around the fairgrounds wants to have a bunch of cars in their front yard, so please be considerate.

 Gadabout Handicapped accessible parking and shuttle

-There is FREE handicapped parking and shuttle from the Maguire Chevrolet parking lot (just south of the ShurSave lot on Rt 96).
-The handicapped accessible Gadabout shuttle bus will run a loop from the Maguire lot to the front or back gate of the festival and back during certain hours.
+There is FREE handicapped parking and shuttle from the Falls Road entrance of the Across The Way parking lot.
+The handicapped accessible Gadabout shuttle bus will run a loop from the Across The Way shuttle stop lot to the front or back gate of the festival (Thursday 5-10:30pm, Friday 5-10:30pm, and Saturday noon-10:30pm).
 Please, check this year's program or schedule for specific times during which the shuttle will run.
+There is also handicap parking available on-site inside the front and back gate entrances.

 directions to the festival